TheJanusStream/bevy_symbios_texture/README.md

 ### Sprite atlases

-The sprite family produces small alpha-silhouette cards aimed at particle billboards.
-Unlike the foliage cards, each sprite generator can bake a `variant_rows × variant_cols` **atlas** in a single image: every cell renders the same config with a per-cell derived seed, so a particle system using random atlas frames gets per-particle shape variety from one texture bake.
+The atlas family produces alpha-silhouette cards for billboards.
+Unlike the single-image cards above, each generator here can bake a `variant_rows × variant_cols` **atlas** in a single image: every cell renders the same config with a per-cell derived seed, so a particle system using random atlas frames gets per-particle shape variety from one texture bake.
-Atlas dimensions are clamped to `1..=16` per axis; `1 × 1` bakes a single sprite.
-Soft fractional alpha is encouraged — glows and mist fade out smoothly rather than cutting like foliage cards.
+Atlas dimensions are clamped to `1..=16` per axis; `1 × 1` bakes a single card.

+The family spans two idioms.
+The **particle sprites** (soft disc, spark, snowflake, puff, ring, petal, shard, flame) use soft fractional alpha — glows and mist fade out smoothly.
+The **foliage billboards** (leaf sprite, grass tuft, frond, reed, needle, broadleaf) cut hard silhouettes like the foliage cards and default to `1 × 1` — a single vegetation card — with the atlas as an opt-in for per-instance variety.

 Shared scaffolding (the `SpriteCell` trait, the `generate_atlas` driver, and the deterministic `CellRng` parameter stream) lives in the `sprite` module.